sorenmacbeth/lein-azkaban/README.md

 # lein-azkaban

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to interact with (Azkaban)[http://azkaban.github.io].

 ## Usage